 The Treasurer’s Office titles and licenses all new and used motor vehicles, motorcycles, all terrain vehicles (ATVs), trailers, snowmobiles, and watercraft in Lawrence County.
-They also release and notarize motor vehicle liens and assists taxpayers in applying for duplicate titles, temporary, 30-day commercial, snowmobile, and handicapped permits.
+They also release and notarize motor vehicle liens and assists taxpayers in applying for duplicate titles, temporary, 30-day commercial, snowmobile, and handicapped parking permits.

 The Treasurer’s office does not sell the ATV trail permits that are required to ride the trails within the Black Hills National Forest.
 They can be obtained in person at the Spearfish Ranger District, via phone by calling 605-642-4622, or the Custer Ranger District by calling 605-673-9200 which also handles the applications by mail.
 For more information and application please visit the USDA’s page.